CYehLu/hurricane_tools/documents/circular.md

     radius: scaler or 1-d array-like
         The radius of circles.
 Unit is km.
     theta: 1-d array
-        The angles (radins) of each sampled points on the circle.
+        The angles (radians) of each sampled points on the circle.
         See `interp_circle`
         Default is np.arange(*np.deg2rad([0, 360, 1])), the whole circle.
     dxdy: 2-elements tuple, (dx, dy).
 Optional